skills

 Keeping skills current

-Section titled “Keeping skills current”The skill content is generated from the CLI, so re-run ritual skills install --force after
+Section titled “Keeping skills current”The skill content is generated from the CLI, so installed copies go stale when you upgrade

-repository was set up with ritual init-site, upgrading it also refreshes any
+If your repository was set up with ritual init-site, upgrading it

 Installing during init-site